ishaaq34/Chipseq_analysis_tutorial/src/03_sample_list_creation.md

 ## Level 1: Basic Concept (The "Roll Call")

 Imagine you have a classroom with 100 students.
-If you want to give everyone a grade, you don't want to type out "Student_John_Doe_Homework_Final_v2.docx" every single time.
-You just want a simple list of names like "John", "Sarah", "Mike".
+If you want to give everyone a grade, you don't want to type out `"Student_John_Doe_Homework_Final_v2.docx"` every single time.
+You just want a simple list of names like `"John"`, `"Sarah" `, `"Mike"`.

 In bioinformatics, we feel the same way about our files.
 *   **The Problem:** Our files have long, messy names like `Sample1_Rep1_R1.fastq.gz`.